-Medical Officers of Health are required to report on all applications under the Sale and Supply of Alcohol Act 2012 for:
+Medical Officers of Health report on all applications under the Sale and Supply of Alcohol Act 2012 for:

 - On Licences such as pubs, restaurants, cafes, and bars;

 - Off Licences including supermarkets, bottle stores and wineries;

 - Club Licences such as sports clubs, RSAs, and working men’s clubs; and

-- Special Licences – short term licenses for particular events at normally unlicensed premises or locations, or to alter the conditions of a licenses to allow for particular events.
+- Special Licences – short term licences for particular events at normally unlicensed premises or locations, or to alter the conditions of a licences to allow for particular events.